-Since the Project uses dynamic scheduling, the 'As Soon As Possible' constraint type is preferred.
+Since the Project uses dynamic scheduling, the "As Soon As Possible" constraint type is preferred.
 This schedules the earliest possible start and finish dates for the task, given other scheduling parameters.
-However, tasks that are time bound based on the SSI Contract, that are legislatively mandated, or that have critical dependencies may use a hard constraint, such as 'Must Start On' or 'Must Finish On', so that the finish date does not inadvertently change.
-The 'Start No Earlier

-Than' constraint type may also be used on the first task in a dependency set.
+However, tasks that are time bound based on the SSI Contract, that are legislatively mandated, or that have critical dependencies may use a hard constraint, such as "Must Start On" or "Must Finish On", so that the finish date does not inadvertently change.
+The "Start No Earlier Than" constraint type may be used for tasks that have a time or resource dependency.
 These constraint types may also be used for administrative tasks.